|

 Office Hours

 Church Office Hours are: Tuesdays and Thursdays from 11:00 am to 2:00 pm.
-Pastor Hoffman's Office Hours are: Sunday-Wednesday Pastor Hoffman plans to offer his 3/4 time ministry at Central Sunday-Wednesday.
+Pastor Hoffman's NEW Office Hours are: Tues, Wed, Thur Pastor Hoffman plans to offer his 3/4 time ministry at Central Sunday-Wednesday.
 Sundays will include worship and (for now) visits with congregational members.
-Mondays and Tuesday will be standard office work days, meaning that he'll be ministering out of the office at Central, but also making homebound, hospital and membership visits.
+Tues/Wed/Thur will be standard office work days, meaning that he'll be ministering out of the office at Central, but also making homebound, hospital and membership visits.
 Wednesdays will normally include Everett Area Pastors' Text Study group and the writing of a sermon and prayers for Sunday worship.
 If no other appointments are scheduled in Everett, he may work from home while writing. |

 |